Juyin512/CISC3140/CommonTerminalCommands.md

 wget: downloading files from the Internet. wget's major strong side compared to curl is its ability to download recursively.

 unzip: unzip files

+echo: echo command prints (echoes) a string of text to the terminal window.